 Comparison to Mk2

 The Iron Fang Pikemen have stayed almost entirely the same in their transition to MK2, but their power is still likely to have increased due to the changes in the meta away from large infantry hordes.
+MAT rose from 6 to 7 and DEF dropped from 13 to 12.
 The Standard Bearer now has the Take Up rule which was split off from the Standard Bearer rule and Defensive Formation has been severely nerfed.

 Iron Fang Pikemen in a nutshell

 Tough and hard-hitting, in the post-Colossals metagame the Pikemen are the gold standard for Khador single-wound melee infantry.
 Seemingly average across the board, their ARM is high enough out of Shield Wall to shrug off most blasts - and in Shield Wall they shrug off Cygnaran POW 10s and most other anti-infantry tech.
 They also hit hard enough to really worry enemy heavies and with Combined Melee Attacks and Reach they can put in a showing against even high-DEF infantry.
 If you're looking for a powerful, affordable and reliable unit, then look no further than the Iron Fang Pikemen.